The Pancake Parlour tastes sweet success with EBS

 I couldn’t be more satisfied with the decision we made to move to EBS, love working with the guys, the support’s excellent … EBS is agile, nimble and willing to please and it makes you feel like you’ve got that support behind you.

 The Pancake Parlour,

-The journey: The search for the solution and the decision
+The journey: The search for the solution and the decision making process

 After a competitive tender in 2012, The Pancake Parlour selected Melbourne based business management software specialist, EBS (Evolution Business Systems) to provide their expertise and services upgrading The Pancake Parlour to the latest version of Microsoft Dynamics NAV.
 A cultural fit and common business values were of importance for both EBS and The Pancake Parlour during the tender and decision process.
 The Pancake Parlour attributes their longevity to keeping the business in family hands with a strong sense of culture, values and dedicated managers and staff striving for food and service quality.
 “We thought they were a very good cultural fit for us, as a family-owned company, and the decision proved to be the right one.”
 Mr. Cotton emphasised the importance of the system upgrade for The Pancake Parlour and future business plans.
 “This upgrade was an integral part of The Pancake Parlours growth plans.
 After growing from two restaurants in the 1970s to 12 today, we’ve become more professional, so having an accounting package we can rely upon is essential.”